Balmoral, New South Wales (Lake Macquarie)

 Balmoral is a suburb of the City of Lake Macquarie in New South Wales, Australia, and is located on the western shore of Lake Macquarie between the towns of Toronto and Morisset.

 It has a boat ramp providing access to Secret Bay and Eraring Bay on Lake Macquarie.

+People who live in this town have Balmoral (Rathmines) on their license and any post they get due to Balmoral being a town already in NSW in Lower North Shore of Sydney.